netdata/netdata/database/engine/README.md

 There are explicit memory requirements **per** DB engine **instance**:

--   The total page cache memory footprint will be an additional `#dimensions-being-collected x 4096 x 2` bytes over what the user configured with `page cache size MB`.
+-   The total page cache memory footprint will be an additional `#dimensions-being-collected x 4096 x 2` bytes over what the user configured with `dbengine page cache size MB`.

 -   an additional `#pages-on-disk x 4096 x 0.03` bytes of RAM are allocated for metadata.